driftwoodinteractive/fmPDA/fmPDA_ModularFileMakerVersion/README.md

 to handle all the error checking, automatic retries, etc. You can use this on any host, not just FileMaker's APIs.

+Version 2 will be released shortly - v1 works fine with Data API in FMS 17 and later.

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------